quicwg/base-drafts/draft-ietf-quic-recovery.md

 max_ack_delay:
 : The maximum ack delay in an incoming ACK frame for this connection.
-  Excludes ack delays for ack only packets and those that create an RTT sample less than min_rtt.
+  Excludes ack delays for non-retransmittable packets and those that create an RTT sample less than min_rtt.

 reordering_threshold:
 : The largest packet number gap between the largest acked